Q. How much will it cost to register my vehicle?

 Q. Where can I get my vehicle inspected, and during what hours?

 A. All out-of-state title for used vehicles (and Kansas Non-Highway vehicles) require inspection.
-The fee is $10.00 in CASH ONLY and can be done every Friday from 9 to 6 pm at the Marion City Police Office at 112 N. 5th.
+The fee is $20.00 in CASH ONLY and can be done Monday-Friday from 8:30 am to 5 pm (excluding 12:30-1:30pm) at the Marion City Office at 208 E. Santa Fe.
 Non-highway titles are inspected by the Highway Patrol.

 Q. How can I renew my tags if I didn't get a renewal notice in the mail?